Image of Cornus racemosa

 • Sowing depth: Sow just below surface

-• Sow before December
+• Sow by December

 • Stratification duration: 120 days